revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 >
 > <i><b>Note:</b>
 > - constant access: The time complexity is directly proportional to a constant value and is in no way related to the size of the data structure.
-> - linear access: the time complexity is proportional to the size of the data structure.
+> - linear access: The time complexity is proportional to the size of the data structure.

 </i>
 <blockquote>